Classes will begin as scheduled on Monday, August 31.

 Until further notice:

-This procedure is effective immediately and is subject to change.
+This procedure is subject to change.

 This guidance applies through April 15, 2020, and is subject to extension.
 It supports the continued processing of time records and payments for hourly employees (includes CSEA Hourly, UUP Hourly, student assistants, and work study):